sap-contributions/python-clients/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)
+## 🚧 Status 🚧
+This repo serves as a demonstration of how NVIDIA Riva can be called using asynchronous gRPC operations.
+The primary channel creation has been entirely replaced with async channels without the option to fall back to sync.
+[As async gRPC API object may only be used on the thread on which they were created](https://grpc.github.io/grpc/python/grpc_asyncio.html#caveats), the respective interfaces have been designed to force an implementation using `async with`.

+Furthermore, the [`scripts/asr/transcribe_file.py`](scripts/asr/transcribe_file) file has been adapted to showcase the async usage of the adapted API.

 # NVIDIA Riva Clients (with async gRPC)

 NVIDIA Riva is a GPU-accelerated SDK for building Speech AI applications that are customized for your use